-Operating activities: Cash utilized in operating activities was \$193 million and \$73 million for the three months ended March 31, 2023 and March 31, 2022, respectively.
-The increase in cash utilized in operating activities in the first three months of 2023 was primarily due to a higher use of cash from working capital, partially offset by higher net earnings than in the same period in 2022.
+Operating activities: Cash utilized in provided by operating activities was \$193 million \$98 million and \$73 million \$120 million for the three six months ended March 31, 2023 June 30, 2023 and March 31, 2022 June 30, 2022, respectively.
+The increase decrease in cash utilized in provided by operating activities in the first three six months of 2023 was primarily due to a higher use of cash from working capital, partially offset by higher net earnings than the non-recurrence of the gains from the sale of divested business and sale leaseback in the same period in 2022.

-Working capital was a use of cash of \$536 million in the first three months of 2023, compared to a use of cash of \$259 million in the same period in 2022.
-The use of cash from working capital was higher in the first three months of 2023, primarily due to higher inventories compared to the same quarter in 2022.
-For the three months ended March 31, 2023 and 2022, the Company's use of its accounts receivable factoring programs resulted in decreases of \$20 million and \$20 million, respectively, to cash utilized in operating activities.
-Excluding the impact of accounts receivable factoring, the Company's days sales outstanding as of March 31, 2023 were comparable to March 31, 2022.
+Working capital was a use of cash of \$536 million \$541 million in the first three six months of 2023, compared to a use of cash of \$259 million \$250 million in the same period in 2022.
+The use of cash from working capital was higher in the first three six months of 2023 primarily due to higher inventories compared to the same quarter period in 2022.
+For the three months ended March 31, 2023 and 2022, the The Company's use of its accounts receivable factoring programs resulted in decreases an increase in cash provided by operating activities of \$20 million approximately \$21 million for the six months ended June 30, 2023 and \$20 million, respectively, to a decrease in cash utilized in provided by operating activities. activities of approximately \$28 million for the six months ended June 30, 2022.
+Excluding the impact of accounts receivable factoring, the Company's days sales outstanding as of March 31, 2023 June 30, 2023 were comparable to March 31, 2022 June 30, 2022.

-Investing activities: Cash utilized in investing activities was \$98 million and \$2 million for the three months ended March 31, 2023 and March 31, 2022, respectively.
-Capital spending for property, plant and equipment was \$95 million during the first three months of 2023, compared to \$96 million in the same period in 2022.
+Investing activities: Cash utilized in investing activities was \$98 million and \$2 million \$266 million for the three six months ended March 31, 2023 and March 31, 2022 June 30, 2023, respectively, compared to \$66 million of cash provided by investing activities for the six months ended June 30, 2022.
+Capital spending for property, plant and equipment was \$95 million \$268 million during the first three six months of 2023, compared to \$96 million \$199 million in the same period in 2022.
 The Company estimates that its full year 2023 capital expenditures should be approximately \$700 to \$725 million.

-Cash proceeds of approximately \$96 million were received in the first quarter of 2022 related to the sale of the Company's glass tableware business in Colombia.
+Cash proceeds from the disposal of approximately \$96 million were other businesses, asset sales and sale leasebacks approximated \$3 million in the first six months of 2023 compared to \$286 million received in the first quarter of same period in 2022, related to which included proceeds on the sale of the land and building of the Company's plant in Brampton, Ontario, Canada and its glass tableware business in Colombia.

-Financing activities: Cash utilized in financing activities was \$16 million and \$152 million for the three months ended March 31, 2023 and March 31, 2022, respectively.
-The decrease in cash utilized in financing activities was primarily due to a \$107 million decrease in net repayments of debt and a \$20 million decrease in finance fees paid in the first three months of 2023 compared to the same period in the prior year.
+Financing activities: Cash utilized in provided by financing activities was \$16 million and \$152 million \$132 million for the three six months ended March 31, 2023 and March 31, 2022, respectively, June 30, 2023 compared to \$243 million of cash utilized by financing activities in the six months ended June 30, 2022.
+The decrease increase in cash utilized in provided by financing activities was primarily due to a \$107 million decrease \$429 million increase in net repayments borrowings of debt and a \$20 million decrease in finance fees paid in the first three six months of 2023 compared to the same period in the prior year.